 Islam became a dominant religion in Kashmir in the 13th century.
 Renchen Shah adopted Islam in Kashmir.
 Initially, Shah was from Laddakh, but unfavorable political conditions drove him to Kashmir.
 Bulbul Shah, who was a Sayed from Turkistan influenced Renchen Shah to convert to Islam.
 Renchen Shah built Bulbul Lanker (Bulbul Shah’s residence) and the first mosque in Kashmir.
 Conversion to Islam gained pace with the emergence of Sufis and Sayeds in Kashmir.
 Mir Sayyid Ali Hamdani, who came from Hamdan in Persia was one of the most prominent Sayed.
 He played a vital role in the mass conversion of the people of Kashmir to Islam.
 Shad-i-Hamdani brought with himself economic resources as around seven hundred Sayeds came with him.
 These Sayeds were great craftsmen and artisans and were experts in carpet weaving and paper mashie.

 Sheikh Nur-ud-din or Nund Rishi was a significant figure in the history of Kashmir.
-He wrote Kashmiri Quran.
+He wrote the Kashmiri Quran.
 He brought the indigenous mystic order of Muslim Rishis.
 The Kashmiri Pandits and Kashmiri Muslims admired this idea.
 Thus, he introduced Kashmiriyat (Kashmir secular identity).
-Nur-ud-din also contributed to the synthesis of Hindu and Islamic religion, which accelerated the conversion to Islam.
+Nur-ud-din also contributed to the synthesis of Hindu and Islamic religions, which accelerated the conversion to Islam.
 However, the spread of Islam was not always peaceful.
 For example, Sultan Sikander also known as Bhushikan (the one who broke idols), was against idol worship.
-He wanted to eliminate Hindu religion from the valley.
+He wanted to eliminate the Hindu religion from the valley.
 This led many Hindus to leave the valley and many lost their lives.

 Chaks and Moguls ruled Kashmir for a long period.
 Akbar, the famous Mughal Emperor, built many monuments in Kashmir including Hari Prabhat Fort.
 The Moguls were aesthetic in their nature and constructed many beautiful gardens in Kashmir.
-After Mughals, Afghans ruled Kashmir and were oppressive in their nature.
+After the Mughals, Afghans ruled Kashmir and were oppressive in their nature.
 Not able to bear the oppression, the Pandits of Kashmir sought help from the Sikhs.
-Sikhs subsequently ruled Kashmir and then British sold it to the Dogras.
-It was under the Dogra rule; the state Jammu and Kashmir came into existence.
+Sikhs subsequently ruled Kashmir and then the British sold it to the Dogras.
+It was under the Dogra rule; that the state of Jammu and Kashmir came into existence.